erikarn/erikarn.github.io/kenwood/TS-2000/notes.md

 Kenwood didn't use a DC blocking capacitor on one side of the filter and they eventually fail.

-I am not sure if this was ever fixed in later model TS-2000's.
+Many TS-2000's (Including the X model) in the serial number range 810xxxx - A98xxxx (dates January 2007 - August 2009) were produced with defective filters.

 * [TS-2000-receiver-crackling-noise-problem-Repair-procedure.pdf](TS-2000-receiver-crackling-noise-problem-Repair-procedure.pdf)

 ## Finals replacements

 There were issues with the TS-2000 finals.

-I should go gather some more information and post it here.
+They were initially BJT finals like previous HF rigs, but they were migrated to MOSFETS around 2008.
+Note that it's not possible to retrofit MOSFET finals to an older rig as other board changes have occured elsewhere.

 ## Rig control